 Britalian sausages? sausages made in the UK, mixed with Italian ethos and Slow Food principles.
 Traditional techniques and the provenance of local naturally grown ingredients.
 Then, as now, it's hardwired into the Italian DNA.
 The result, nutrient-dense sausages of superior flavour.
 Food made this way has the added benefit of helping local communities as much of the money stays local - and not with far off investors.

 High welfare, 100% free-range pork.
 Primal cuts of shoulder or belly are ideal as they contain a good ratio of lean muscle to fat.
 Relax, it's not the fat in a typical British sausage we need to be concerned about.

 Low Carb, High Fat Sausage

-In terms of creating healthier low carb sausages, saturated fats bring flavour, texture, juiciness and good overall mouthfeel.
+In terms of creating a healthier low carb sausage, saturated fats bring flavour, texture, juiciness and good overall mouthfeel.
 Natural Sausages are simply (high welfare) meat – chopped, salted & seasoned, mixed and stuffed into natural casings, either hog, sheep or occasionally beef.
 But to also make a sausage healthier, we need to significantly reduce carbs.

 Historically, offcuts, offal and otherwise waste parts would have also used in sausage making, this though was predominantly a reserve of the less well-off.